TikhonJelvis/RL-book/chapter4/chapter4.md

 ![Policy Iteration Convergence \label{fig:policy_iteration_convergence}](./chapter4/policy_iteration_convergence.png "At Convergence of Policy Iteration")

 Now let's write some code for Policy Iteration Algorithm.
 Unlike Policy Evaluation which repeatedly operates on Value Functions (and returns a Value Function), Policy Iteration repeatedly operates on a pair of Value Function and Policy (and returns a pair of Value Function and Policy).
 In the code below, notice the type `Tuple[V[S], FinitePolicy[S, A]]` that represents a pair of Value Function and Policy.
 The function `policy_iteration` repeatedly applies the function `update` on a pair of Value Function and Policy.
 The `update` function, after splitting its input `vf_policy` into `vf: V[S]` and `pi: FinitePolicy[S, A]`, creates a MRP (`mrp: FiniteMarkovRewardProcess[S]`) from the combination of the input `mdp` and `pi`.
-Then it performs a policy evaluation on `mrp` (using the `evaluate_mrp` function) to produce a Value Function `policy_vf: V[S]`, and finally creates a greedy (improved) policy named `improved_pi` from `policy_vf` (using the previously-written function `greedy_policy_from_vf`).
+Then it performs a policy evaluation on `mrp` (using the `evaluate_mrp_result` function) to produce a Value Function `policy_vf: V[S]`, and finally creates a greedy (improved) policy named `improved_pi` from `policy_vf` (using the previously-written function `greedy_policy_from_vf`).
 Thus the function `update` performs a Policy Evaluation followed by a Policy Improvement.
 Notice also that `policy_iteration` offers the option to perform the matrix-inversion-based computation of Value Function for a given policy (`get_value_function_vec` method of the `mrp` object), in case the state space is not too large. `policy_iteration` returns an `Iterator` on pairs of Value Function and Policy produced by this process of repeated Policy Evaluation and Policy Improvement.  `almost_equal_vf_pis` is the function to decide termination based on the distance between two successive Value Functions produced by Policy Iteration. `policy_iteration_result` returns the final (optimal) pair of Value Function and Policy (from the `Iterator` produced by `policy_iteration`), based on the termination criterion of `almost_equal_vf_pis`.

 ```python
 DEFAULT_TOLERANCE = 1e-5